Caioflp/undergraduate-thesis/src/README.md

 ## To do

+* Check why data plots seem to change depending if I use `model.domain.observed_points` or `dataset.X`

 * Move ploting to separate module.
 * Remove separate plots for grid and observed points in functional sgd.
 * Plot density estimates for sgd model.